 3. Optimise your site search

-Slow load times, inaccurate results and hard to find search bars all prevent customers from finding their perfect gifts.
+Slow load times, inaccurate results and hard-to-find search bars all prevent customers from finding their perfect gifts.

-Optimising your search bar will ensure it is delivering genuinely relevant results and performing to its maximum potential.
 This will work to boost your sales, improve engagement rates and promote customer loyalty.

-4. Revisit your basket abandonment emails
+5. Revisit your basket abandonment emails

 Revising your basket abandonment email sequence in line with the festive season will ensure your communications are timely and relevant to achieve the greatest impact.